ChairSitter/Challenge1/README.md

 ## Credits

-Credit for the assets in this project go to UNC Coding Bootcamp.
+Credit for the assets and design of this project go to UNC Coding Bootcamp.